Rays acquire slugger Nelson Cruz from Twins - News Break

 Rays acquire slugger Nelson Cruz from Twins

-Moments before opening a four-game series at Cleveland, the Rays, who entered the night just one game behind first-place Boston in the AL East, announced they got Cruz and minor leaguer Calvin Faucher from Minnesota in exchange for minor league right-handers Joe Ryan and Drew Strotman.
+Moments before opening a four-game series at Cleveland, the Rays, who entered Thursday one game behind first-place Boston in the AL East, announced they got Cruz and minor leaguer Calvin Faucher from Minnesota in exchange for right-handers Joe Ryan and Drew Strotman.

-The seven-time All-Star also has plenty of playoff experience with 17 homers and 37 RBIs in 46 games.
-He's batting .294 with 19 homers and 50 RBIs this season.

-With a week until the trade deadline and no shot at making the playoffs, the disappointing Twins figured they'd get something for Cruz to begin building toward 2021.
+With a week until the trade deadline and no shot at the postseason, the Twins figured they'd get something for Cruz to begin building toward 2021.
 Minnesota entered Thursday at 41-55.

-A 17-year veteran, Cruz signed a one-year, $13 million deal with Minnesota in February.
-He spent nearly three seasons with the Twins after four in Seattle.
-Cruz has also played with Baltimore and Texas.

 More AP MLB: https://apnews.com/hub/mlb and https://twitter.com/AP_Sports